phil-opp/blog_os/blog/post/2016-05-28-catching-exceptions.md

 So our kernel tries to lock the output `WRITER`, which is already locked by the interrupted `println`.
 Thus, our exception handler waits forever and we don't see what error occurred.
 Yay, that's our first deadlock! :)

 (As you see, GDB can be very useful sometimes.
-For more GDB information check out our [Set Up GDB] page.)
+For more information about GDB check out our [Set Up GDB] page.)

 [Set Up GDB]: {{% relref "set-up-gdb.md" %}}